csound-plugins/csound-plugins/src/else/docs/schmitt.md

     `schmitt` is particularly useful for implementing effects like a noise gate, to avoid fast opening and closing at the threshold.
-It can be further refined together with `sc_lagud` to add attack / release times to the opening of the gate or with `sc_trig` to assure a minimum open time for the gate
+It can be further refined together with `lagud` to add attack / release times to the opening of the gate or with `trighold` to assure a minimum open time for the gate

 Port of pd/else's `schmitt`